github/docs/content/code-security/secret-scanning/about-the-regular-expression-generator-for-custom-patterns.md

 The model returns up to three regular expressions for you to review.
 You can click on the regular expression to get an AI-generated plain language description of the regular expression.

 Some results may be quite similar, and some results may not find every instance of the secret that the pattern is intended to detect.
-It is also possible that the regular expression generator may produce results which are invalid or inappropriate.
+It is also possible that the model may produce results which are invalid or inappropriate.

 When you click **Use result** on a regular expression, the expression and any examples inputted will be copied over to the main custom pattern form.
 There, you can perform a dry run of the pattern to see how it performs across your repository or organization.{% ifversion secret-scanning-custom-pattern-ai-generated %} For more information on how to define a custom pattern for your repository or organization, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)." {% endif %}

-## Improving performance for the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}
+## Improving performance for {% data variables.secret-scanning.copilot-secret-scanning %} when defining custom patterns

-To enhance performance and address some of the limitations of the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}, there are various measures that you can adopt.
-For more information on the limitations of the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}, see "[Limitations of the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}](#limitations-of-the-regular-expression-generator)."
+To enhance performance and address some of the limitations of defining custom patterns with {% data variables.secret-scanning.copilot-secret-scanning %}, there are various measures that you can adopt.
+For more information on the limitations, see "[Limitations of defining custom patterns with {% data variables.secret-scanning.copilot-secret-scanning %}](#limitations-of-defining-custom-patterns-with-copilot-secret-scanning)."

-### Use the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %} as a tool, not a replacement
+### Use {% data variables.secret-scanning.copilot-secret-scanning %} as a tool, not a replacement

-While the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %} is a powerful tool to create custom patterns without you having to write regular expressions yourself, it is important to use it as a tool rather than a replacement for manual input.
+While you can use {% data variables.secret-scanning.copilot-secret-scanning %} to help you create custom patterns without you having to write regular expressions yourself, it is important to use it as a tool rather than a replacement for manual input.
 You should carefully validate the performance of the results by performing a dry run across your organization or repository.
 It's a good idea to run the pattern on a repository (or repositories) that are representative of the repositories in your organization.
 In some cases, it may be beneficial to modify a generated regular expression to more fully meet your needs.
 You remain ultimately responsible for any custom patterns you decide to use.

-## Limitations of the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}
+## Limitations of defining custom patterns with {% data variables.secret-scanning.copilot-secret-scanning %}

-Depending on factors such as your input description and examples, you may experience different levels of performance when using the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}.
+Depending on factors such as your input description and examples, you may experience different levels of performance when using {% data variables.secret-scanning.copilot-secret-scanning %} to define custom patterns.
 You need to be as specific as possible with your description, and provide different types of examples of tokens that match your pattern, to be sure that the regular expression encompasses all the patterns you want {% data variables.product.prodname_secret_scanning %} to search for.

-Also, the model used by the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %} has been trained on natural language content written predominantly in English.
-As a result, you may notice differing performance when providing the generator with natural language input prompts in languages other than English.
+Also, the model used by {% data variables.secret-scanning.copilot-secret-scanning %} has been trained on natural language content written predominantly in English.
+As a result, you may notice differing performance when providing the model with natural language input prompts in languages other than English.

-Note that the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %} is only suitable for creating regular expressions to detect structured patterns.
+Note that {% data variables.secret-scanning.copilot-secret-scanning %} is only suitable for generating regular expressions to detect structured patterns.

 {% ifversion secret-scanning-custom-pattern-ai-generated %}